Early Britons had dark skin, 'Cheddar Man' research indicates

 The pioneering research, published in advance of a TV documentary, shows that the pale skin that is characteristic of modern Europeans is a more recent phenomenon than previously thought.
 It also suggests that a person's geographical origin was not always associated with the color of their skin.

-"The Cheddar Man's genetic profile places him in a wider population than England," Yoan Diekmann, a lead researcher in the project told CNN.
+"The Cheddar Man's genetic profile places him in a wider population than England," Yoan Diekmann, a lead researcher in the project, told CNN.
 "He belonged to western hunter gatherers from Spain, Luxembourg, Germany there are even traces to the Middle East and today 10% of our ancestry can be linked to this population."

-Although the man lived in the in the middle stone-age, before the development of farming, Diekmann explained that these men had dogs, lived in small communities and were very sophisticated for their time.
+Although the man lived in the in the middle Stone Age, before the development of farming, Diekmann explained that these men had dogs, lived in small communities and were very sophisticated for their time.

-"I first studied 'Cheddar Man' more than 40 years ago, but could never have believed that we would one day have his whole genome!," Chris Stringer, a researcher at the Natural History Museum said in a statement.
-"To go beyond what the bones tell us and get a scientifically-based picture of what he actually looked like is a remarkable achievement."
+"I first studied 'Cheddar Man' more than 40 years ago, but could never have believed that we would one day have his whole genome!," Chris Stringer, a researcher at the Natural History Museum, said in a statement.
+"To go beyond what the bones tell us and get a scientifically based picture of what he actually looked like is a remarkable achievement."

-In 1997, CNN reported that a man who lived in Cheddar village, learned he was a direct descendant of Cheddar Man as scientists compared DNA from the two and found it to be a match.
+In 1997, CNN reported that a man who lived in Cheddar village learned he was a direct descendant of Cheddar Man as scientists compared DNA from the two and found it to be a match.

 First Brit: Secrets of the 10,000 Year Old Man will air on Channel 4 on February 18.